networknext/next/README.md

 To run the functional tests for SDK5, run `make test-func5`.

+(todo: functional tests for backend...)

-The functional tests take a long time to run locally, but they are automatically run in || via semaphore on every commit.
+The functional tests take a long time to run locally, but they automatically run in || via semaphore on every commit.